A Wander Guide: Paris

 where to drink

 Les Etages // the word ‘unassuming’ would be almost too bold a word to describe Les Etages.
 It’s so unassuming that we actually thought it was an abandoned building.
 By chance we happened to see a couple going in & decided to chance our arm.
 Inside is a warm little bar full of character.
 Think peeling plaster & exposed brick walls, cozy armchairs, mismatching glasses, quirky lampshades, & hipster-chic bartenders.
-We were so enamored with the place that we ended up staying for a 3 Aperol spritz’!
+We were so enamored with the place that we ended up staying for three Aperol spritz’!
+Address: 35 Rue Vieille du Temple, 75004 Paris, France. *2022 update: sadly, now closed.

 Au Petit fer a Cheval // I must confess that Boyfriend had to drag me in here.
 I was skeptical.
 I went with it because any which way you look at it – this is a kind of a Marais institution.
 A little horseshoe-shaped bar where one squeezes in amongst the locals for a refreshing beer.
 Despite the claustrophobia, it’s an enjoyable experience.
 We passed it countless times during our trip & every time it was overflowing with people.
 Thank you, Boyfriend.
 Address: 30 Rue Vieille du Temple, 75004 Paris, France